CrackerCat/ReZygisk/README.md

 # ReZygisk

-ReZygisk is a fork of Zygisk Next by Dr-TSNG, which is a standalone implementation of Zygisk, providing Zygisk API support for KernelSU, Magisk and futurely APatch.
+ReZygisk is a fork of Zygisk Next by Dr-TSNG, which is a standalone implementation of Zygisk, providing Zygisk API support for KernelSU, Magisk and APatch.

 It aims at the re-write of Zygisk Next to C, allowing also a more efficient and faster implementation of the Zygisk API with a more permissive license.